Online Workshops for Programme and Course Design Teams

 Who are the workshops for?
 Designed to support all academics, tutors and designers working in higher or professional learning contexts.
 Suitable for FE/HE contexts regardless of discipline or mode of delivery.
 Suitable for individuals or programme or module development teams.
 The full-day workshop aims to provide any new or revised course with tangible support, mapped onto Quality Assurance guidance and to Frameworks for professional development and reflection.
 Each workshop is designed to allow participants to make use of one or more stages of the 8-Stage Learning Design Framework.

-Format: workshops are normally run in World Café cabaret style, with tables of between 3 and 6.
-You will be developing your own takeaways as the workshop proceeds but you will also benefit from sharing insights with colleagues as you work through activities.
-A workbook is provided, as well as additional materials so you can share your practice with colleagues back at your home institution
+- You will be developing your own takeaways as the workshop proceeds but you will also benefit from sharing insights with colleagues as you work through activities.
+A digital workbook is provided, as well as additional materials, so you can share your practice with colleagues back at your home institution.

-Facilitator: Dr Simon Paul Atkinson is an extremely experienced workshop facilitator with 25 years of experience in higher and professional education.
-He has taught on three different institutional PGCertHE programmes, developed an institutional CPD programme aligned to HEA Fellowship and is a Principal Fellow himself.
+Facilitator: Dr Simon Paul Atkinson is an extremely experienced workshop facilitator going on for 30 years of experience in higher and professional education.
+He has taught on four different institutional PGCertHE programmes, developed an institutional CPD programme aligned to HEA Fellowship and is a Principal Fellow himself.
 He publishes on learning design, e-learning and heritage education, and has held leadership roles in Academic Practice units both in the UK and NZ universities.

 Each workshop element is designing to reflect one dimension of the 8-Stage Learning Design Framework